-- For our project, it is good to be able to delete items from a tree: when a particle moves, the subtree that it goes in may change. - Difficult to do with the classical data structure above, so we'll define instead: - ullet A quadtree consists of a bounding rectangle, B and either - Zero up to a small number of items that lie in that rectangle, or - Four quadtrees whose bounding rectangles are the four quadrants of B (all of equal size). - A completely empty quadtree can have an arbitrary bounding rectangle, or you can wait for the first point to be inserted.
+- If we use a QuadTree to track moving objects, it may be useful to be able to delete items from a tree: when an object moves, the subtree that it goes in may change. - Difficult to do with the classical data structure above, so we'll define instead: - ullet A quadtree consists of a bounding rectangle, B and either - Zero up to a small number of items that lie in that rectangle, or - Four quadtrees whose bounding rectangles are the four quadrants of B (all of equal size). - A completely empty quadtree can have an arbitrary bounding rectangle, or you can wait for the first point to be inserted.